Ncorpi$\mathcal{O}$N : A $\mathcal{O}(N)$ software for N-body integration in collisional and fragmenting systems: Mutual interactions between the moonlets

 \subsubsection{FalcON : An efficient tree walk}

-We give here the tree walk procedure of falcON algorithm used after the tree climbing and before the tree descent.
-Like in Sect. \ref{sec_standard}, the instruction relative to gravity computation is
+We give with the algorithm TreeWalk (see below) the tree walk procedure of falcON algorithm used after the tree climbing and before the tree descent.

-given first in regular font, followed by the instruction relative to collision search in italic font, when they differ.
-Once the tree climbing is performed, the tree walk procedure is called once with argument (root cell, root cell).
-When falcON is used for collision detection, the algorithm terminates with the tree walk.
+When a line has both regular font and italic font, only one of the two instructions is performed.
+The instruction in regular font is performed if falcON is used for gravity computation, whereas the instruction in italic font is applied if it is used for collision detection.
+Once the tree climbing is done, the tree walk procedure is called once with argument (root cell, root cell).
+When falcON is used for collision detection, the algorithm terminates after the tree walk.
 When it is used for mutual gravity computation, a tree descent stage, explained is Sect. \ref{sec_multipole}, is performed after the tree walk.
 The thresholds $N_\text{cs}$, $N_\text{cc,pre}$ and $N_\text{cc,post}$ are indicated by the user in the parameter file of Ncorpi$\OO$N. Possible values are discussed in Sect. \ref{sec_speed}.

 In practise in Ncorpi$\OO$N, the functions TreeWalk and StandardTree are not coded recursively.
 Instead, we store in a stack the cell-cell interactions yet to be performed (cell-body interactions for the standard tree code) and these functions are more efficiently implemented iteratively.